 - This drug may cause a prolonged QT interval (a type of heartbeat that is not normal).
 If this happens, the chance of other unsafe and sometimes deadly abnormal heartbeats may be raised.
 Sudden deaths have happened in people taking this drug.
-Do not give this drug if your child has low potassium or magnesium levels or has ever had a long QT on ECG.
-Your child’s heartbeat will be watched often with an ECG.
-If you have questions, talk with your child’s doctor.
+Do not take this drug if you have low potassium or magnesium levels or a history of long QT on ECG.
+Your heartbeat will be watched often with an ECG.
+Talk with your doctor.

-- Do not give this drug if your child is taking certain other drugs, like any drugs that can raise the chance of a prolonged QT interval (a type of heartbeat that is not normal).
+- Do not take this drug if you are taking certain other drugs, including any drugs that can raise the chance of a prolonged QT interval (a type of heartbeat that is not normal).
 There are many drugs that interact with this drug.
-Talk with your child’s doctor and pharmacist to make sure it is safe to give this drug with all of your child’s drugs.
+Talk with your doctor and pharmacist to make sure it is safe to take this drug with all of your drugs.

 - It is used to treat leukemia.

-- If your child cannot have galactose or your child has lactase deficiency, lactose intolerance, or glucose-galactose malabsorption.
+- If you cannot have galactose or you have lactase deficiency, lactose intolerance, or glucose-galactose malabsorption.

-- If your child takes any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like some other drugs used for HIV or certain drugs used for seizures, infection, or stomach or bowel problems.
+- If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like some other drugs used for HIV or certain drugs used for seizures, infection, or stomach or bowel problems.
 There are many drugs that must not be taken with this drug.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.